glowkeeper/heroku-client-server-test/README.md

 1. Clone this repository
 2. In the repository's home directory, type `npm install`

-Every time you push to the main branch on GitHub, this repo uses a GitHub Actions workflow to first run `eslint src`, and if that's successful (i.e. if the files in the [src](src) directly lint correctly), it then tries to deploy the Express server to Heroku.
+Every time you push to the _main_ branch on GitHub, this repo uses a GitHub Actions workflow to first run `npm run lint`, and if that's successful (i.e. if the files in the [src](src) directory lint correctly), it then runs `npm run test`, and if that's successful (i.e. all tests pass), it tries to deploy the Express server to Heroku.
 However, if you've cloned this repo' and wish that to work for you, there's some dependencies to configure beforehand.
 See below.

 ### Dependencies